Yurok: Marriage

 When daughters got married, Yurok families would receive a payment from her husband.
 For the most part, girls were highly valued in the family.
 The amount of money paid by a man determined the social status of the couple.
 A wealthy man, who could afford to pay a large sum, increased the couple and their children's rank within the community.
 When married, both spouses held onto their personal properties but the bride lived with the groom's family and took his last name.

 Men who were unable to pay the full sum of money could pay half the cost for the bride.
-In doing so, the couple was considered “half-married.”
+In doing so, the couple was considered "half-married."
 Half-married couples lived with the bride's family and the groom would then become a slave for them.
 Furthermore, their children would take on the mother's last name.
 In cases of divorce, either spouse could initiate their split.
 The most frequent reason for divorce was if the wife was infertile.
 If the woman wanted a divorce and to take the children with her, her family had to refund the husband for his initial payment.

 Demographics

 Estimates for the pre-contact populations of most native groups in California have varied substantially.
 Alfred L. Kroeber put the 1770 population of the Yurok at 2500.
 Sherburne F. Cook initially agreed, but later raised this estimate to 3100.

 By 1870, the Yurok population had declined to 1350.
 By 1910 it was reported as 668 or 700.

-The 2000 United States Census indicates that there were 4413 Yurok living in California, combining those of one tribal descent and those with ancestors of several different tribes and groups.
 There were 5,793 Yurok living throughout the United States.
 The Yurok Indian Reservation is California's largest tribe, with 6357 members as of 2019.

 On November 24, 1993, the Yurok Tribe adopted a constitution that details the jurisdiction and territory of their lands.
 Under the Hoopa-Yurok Settlement Act of 1988, Pub.
-L. 100-580, qualified applicants had the option of enrolling in the Yurok Tribe.
+L. 100–580, qualified applicants had the option of enrolling in the Yurok Tribe.
 Of the 3,685 qualified applicants for the Settlement Roll, 2,955 people chose Yurok membership.
 227 of those members had a mailing address on the Yurok reservation, but a majority lived within 50 miles of the reservation.
 The Yurok Tribe is currently the largest group of Native Americans in the state of California, with 6357 enrolled members living in or around the reservation.
 The Yurok reservation of 63,035 acres (25,509 ha) has an 80% poverty rate and 70% of the inhabitants do not have telephone service or electricity, according to the tribe's Web page.